Frequently Asked Questions

 The Anti-Money Laundering and Counter-Terrorism Financing Act (2006) stipulates all relevant requirements, as well as industries that it applies to.
 Predominantly these are connected to specific financial activities including payroll, currency exchange or transference of funds.
 The regulatory body that oversees this is AUSTRAC.

-Which Identity Documents can the DVS check?
+Which Australian Identity Documents can be verified via RapidID?

-- Centrelink Concession Card
+- Centrelink Card

 - Certificate of Registration by Descent